-Television shows make home repair look easy.
+Television shows make the home repair look easy.
 Knock out a wall?
 No problem!
 Lay down wood floors?
 It’s a breeze!
 Install a new toilet?
 All you need is tools!

 Real-life repairs are complicated.
 As anyone who has attempted a home-improvement job knows, a seemingly simple project can spiral out of control.

-A job you thought would take an hour, could eat up an entire weekend, requires multiple trips to the hardware store, necessitates a consultation with your dad and, possibly, probably, involves a whole lot of cuss words.
+A job you thought would take an hour, could eat up an entire weekend, requires multiple trips to the hardware store, necessitates a consultation with your dad, and, possibly, probably, involves a whole lot of cuss words.

 Self-sufficiency is a laudable goal, but plumbing requires skill and experience.
 Journeyman plumbers in Oregon must complete years of training in an approved program and pass a licensing exam.

 Those prerequisites aren’t just meaningless paperwork.
 Plumbing in the hands of an inexperienced person is dangerous.
 Mishaps ranging from noxious fumes to unsanitary conditions and electrical hazards.

 Some repairs are a lot of work but involve little risk.
 Others, however, should for safety’s sake be entrusted to skilled tradespeople.
 In particular, homeowners should steer clear of plumbing projects that require a pro.

 Spare Yourself Headaches and Expense